Rebels of the Neon God

 Rebels of the Neon God (青少年哪吒 (Qīngshàonián Nuózhà, Adolescent Nezha)) is a 1992 Taiwanese drama film written and directed by Tsai Ming-liang in his feature film directorial debut.
-It stars Lee Kang-sheng, Chen Chao-jung, and Jen Chang-bin.
+It stars Wang Yu-wen, Chen Chao-jung, Lee Kang-sheng, Jen Chang-bin, Miao Tien, and Lu Hsiao-ling.

 Plot

-A young man, Hsiao-Kang, attends a cram school and lives with his parents.
+A young man, Hsiao Kang (小康 (Little Kang), a nickname derived from Lee Kang-sheng's full name), attends a cram school and lives with his parents.
 In a parallel storyline, Tze and Ping are petty thieves.
 After a night out, Tze returns to his flooded apartment.
-The next morning, he meets Kuei, a young woman who had just had a one-night stand in the neighboring room with Ah-Tze's brother, a car salesman.
+The next morning, he meets Kuei, a young woman who had just had a one-night stand in the neighboring room with Ah Tze's brother, a car salesman.
 Kuei does not know where she is, and Tze gives her a ride on his motorcycle.
-Meanwhile, Hsiao-Kang's motorcycle is impounded.
+Meanwhile, Hsiao Kang's motorcycle is impounded.
 His father, a taxi driver, spots him and gives him a ride to school.
-During an altercation in traffic, Tze intentionally breaks the side mirror on Hsiao-Kang's father's taxi.
+During an altercation in traffic, Tze intentionally breaks the side mirror on Hsiao Kang's father's taxi.

 Tze, Ping, and Kuei hang out together at night and get drunk.
 Kuei passes out, and the two men leave her in a hotel room.
 In the morning, Kuei calls Tze and asks to see him again.
-Meanwhile, Hsiao-Kang drops out of school and gets a refund.
+Meanwhile, Hsiao Kang drops out of school and gets a refund.
 Rather than going home, he stays out, runs into Tze, and stalks him for a while.
-Hsiao-Kang watches Tze and Ping rob an arcade by taking motherboards out of the machines.
+Hsiao Kang watches Tze and Ping rob an arcade by taking motherboards out of the machines.

 Tze meets Kuei, who is angry that he stood her up.
 The two get a hotel room and have sex.
-Meanwhile, Hsiao-Kang finds Tze's motorcycle and vandalizes it.
+Meanwhile, Hsiao Kang finds Tze's motorcycle and vandalizes it.
 He then tries to return home after being away for a few days, but his parents, who have discovered that he dropped out of school, refuse to let him in.
 He ends up staying in the same hotel where Tze and Kuei spent the night and watches gleefully as Tze discovers his trashed bike.

 Later, Tze and Ping try to sell the motherboards to an arcade owner, but the men they stole from confront them, chase them into the street, and beat Ping up.
-That night, Tze brings Ping back to his apartment, by chance in Hsiao-Kang's father's taxi.
+That night, Tze brings Ping back to his apartment, by chance in Hsiao Kang's father's taxi.
 Kuei also shows up there.
 She tells Tze that she wants to go away with him, and the two embrace.
-Hsiao-Kang's father drives back home, and he leaves the apartment door ajar.
-Hsiao-Kang visits a phone dating service but does not answer any calls.
+Hsiao Kang's father drives back home, and he leaves the apartment door ajar.
+Hsiao Kang visits a phone dating service but does not answer any calls.
 After a few minutes, he leaves.